 There was more: “Labor should reject the theory that people want services rather than tax cuts” and “avoid getting caught up in the politics of envy.”
 In summary, “Labor’s task now is” — wait for it — “to move to the centre.”

-In 2019, of course, Shorten is being accused of committing the same crimes, and often in the same terms.
+In 2019, of course, Shorten is being accused of committing the same crimes as Latham had, and often in the same terms.
 The ironies abounded back then, too, because Latham himself had launched the same missiles at his party in earlier years, in articles and talks to right-wing think tanks.
 Labor had drifted away from economic responsibility, he told anyone who would listen, and had been captured by “inner-city elites” and “insiders.”